Floaters – An Overview of Causes, Symptoms, and Treatment Options

 “At times, part of my vision looks like I’m looking through wax paper.”

-These are just a few of the symptoms described by people who may be experiencing vitreous opacities, commonly called floaters.
-Floaters are very common and the vast majority seldom require treatment.
+These are just a few of the symptoms described by people who may be experiencing vitreous opacities, commonly called “floaters”.
+Floaters are very common and the vast majority (99%) require no treatment.
 However, it’s important to stay informed, so I’ve provided a few facts below about floaters.

 Definition of Floaters